Over 20 years of stone experience

 Winter (Nov–Mar) ❌ Not recommended Too damp, cold, and unpredictable

-Taking a little extra care with timing helps make sure your patio sealing lasts longer, gives even coverage, and delivers the best possible protection.
+Taking a little extra care with timing ensures even coverage, a longer-lasting finish, and the best overall protection.

 Patio sealer with water droplets